 Focus and Scope of Migration Letters

-Migration Letters is a leading scholarly multidisciplinary academic journal for researchers, students, scholars who investigate human migration as well as practitioners and quick dissemination of research in the field through its letter type format enabling concise sharing of short accounts of research, debates, case studies, book reviews and viewpoints in this multidisciplinary field of social sciences.
+Migration Letters is a leading scholarly multidisciplinary academic open access journal for researchers, students, scholars who investigate human migration as well as practitioners and quick dissemination of research in the field through its letter type format enabling concise sharing of short accounts of research, debates, case studies, book reviews and viewpoints in this multidisciplinary field of social sciences.
 Migration Letters cover a wide range of topics including psychology of immigrants to remittances and development.

 ISSN: 1741-8984 Print 1741-8992 Online

 Migration Letters has been indexed and abstracted in:

 - Cabell’s Directory of Educational Curriculum & Methods

 - Cabell’s Directory of Psychology & Psychiatry

 - Central and Eastern European Online Library (CEEOL)